nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

    [Command Line Arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/) section of the NGINX Ingress Controller docs for more information on available command line arguments.

 {{< note >}}
-If using the NGINX Plus Ingress Controller, add this additional flag to enable latency metrics. `-enable-latency-metrics`
+If using the NGINX Plus Ingress Controller, add this additional flag to enable latency metrics: `-enable-latency-metrics`
 {{< /note >}}

 1. Add the following Prometheus annotations NGINX Ingress Controller Pod spec: